The Art of Worldly Wisdom

-The Art of Worldly Wisdom (Oráculo Manual y Arte de Prudencia) is a book written in 1647 by Baltasar Gracián y Morales, better known as Baltasar Gracian.
-It is a collection of 300 maxims, each with a commentary, on various topics giving advice and guidance on how to live fully, advance socially, and be a better person, that became popular throughout Europe.
+The Art of Worldly Wisdom (Oráculo Manual y Arte de Prudencia) is a book written in 1647 by the Spanish Jesuit priest and philosopher Baltasar Gracián y Morales, better known as Baltasar Gracian.
+It is a collection of 300 maxims, each with a commentary, on various topics.
+The book was intended to offer advice and guidance on how to live fully, advance socially, and be a better person.
+The collection became popular throughout Europe.

+Translations

 It was translated by Joseph Jacobs (London and New York City, Macmillan and co., 1892.
 Other editions are also available from: